 Just like the old Peugeot 107, the new 108 has been developed in collaboration with Toyota and Citroen.
 That means all the parts have been tried and tested to ensure the Peugeot 108 is as reliable and cheap to run as the Hyundai i10, Kia Picanto or VW up!.
 Power comes from a choice of small petrol engines, all of which manage more than 60mpg while emitting less than 100g/km of CO2 for free road tax.

-Three- and five-door models are available, and the TOP! model has a full-length opening roof.
+Three and five-door models are available, and the TOP! model has a full-length opening roof.
 Inside, there's room for four (at a push) and the boot is an improvement over the old model.
-While it isn’t huge, the load lip is now lower, making it easier to lift heavy items in and out of the car.
-There's plenty of standard equipment too, with all models fitted with LED daytime running lights, electric front windows and remote central locking.
+While it isn't huge, it has a lower load lip, making it easier to lift heavy items in and out of the car.
+There's plenty of standard equipment, too: all models are fitted with LED daytime running lights, electric front windows and remote central locking.

 While the Peugeot 108 isn’t the last word in driving fun, it does benefit from a light steering setup and small dimensions, which make it a doddle to manoeuvre around town.

 MPG, running costs & CO2

 All models are tax-exempt, while fuel, insurance and maintenance costs should be low, too